Yandex Cloud

 --network-interface subnets=<subnet_ID_in_ru-central1-a>,ipv4-address=nat,security-group-ids=[<k8s-cluster-nodegroup-traffic_ID>,<k8s-nodegroup-traffic_ID>,<k8s-services-access_ID>,<k8s-ssh-access_ID>]

-You can get the security group ID together with info on the security group.
+You can get the security group ID together with information about the security group.

 1. Create security groups with the required rules: